robertparnpuu/gist-tool/README.md

 ## Using the application

+All requests require the `X-API-KEY` header for authentication.
+Value must correspond to the `GIST_TOOL_APIKEY` environment variable.

+* GET /api/gist/ - Get usernames that are tracked.
-* GET /api/gist/ - Get account names that have been scanned.
+* GET /api/gist/latest - Get gists that have been added in between requests.
+* PUT /api/gist/scan - Scan for (and add) new gists by tracked users.
 * POST /api/gist/upload/{username} - Scan user's Github gists and add them to Pipedrive